lukas-bigclown/bc-doc/docs/tutorial/core-module.md

 The debugger is connected via a 10-pin connector on Core Module.

-NOTE: Please, pay attention to a proper debug cable orientation.
+> Please, pay attention to a proper debug cable orientation.

 TODO: Insert the picture of Core Module with debug cable connected.